 While playing for St. Louis Crooks took an off-season job as a cigar salesman for a tobacco house.
 He was well-liked, both on and off the field, and this job eventually became lucrative enough that he quit baseball after only eight major league seasons.
 He did play some minor league and semi-pro baseball, but never returned to the major leagues.

 Jack Crooks spent the last 27 months of his life in an insane asylum in St. Louis before passing away on February 2, 1918, at the age of 52.
-His death certificate states that he was married.
+According to the Omaha Bee and St. Louis Post-Dispatch, he married Blanch Dimmett, from Alton, Illinois, in 1892.
+His death certificate states that he was still married.
 No other family information was found.
 He is buried at Valhalla Cemetery, St. Louis, Missouri; his plot is unmarked, Adult Section Two, Grave 618.

 “The Walk-A-Game Club” by Lary Bump, Baseball Research Journal, 1995, p.
 108-110